A Guide to Serial Terminal Settings

 ~8 minutes

 When you connect to a serial device, you need to configure your terminal to match the device's settings.
-These settings determine how the data is transmitted and interpreted.
+These settings, based on standards like RS-232, determine how the data is transmitted and interpreted.
 Let's break down the most common serial terminal settings and what they mean.

 Baud Rate